 When washing, treat your baby’s genitals like any other part of the body in the bath by gently rinsing the area with warm water, from front to back, so that girls do not spread bacteria.

-He also cautions about baby powder to help dry your baby’s genitals, or for any other purpose, as fine powder can easily travel to your baby’s lungs.
+He also cautions about baby powder to help dry your baby’s genitals or other purposes, as the fine powder can easily travel to your baby’s lungs.

-Continue to apply this topical barrier after each bath and diaper change until completely healed, usually within 10 days.
+Apply this topical barrier after each bath and diaper change until it completely healed, usually within ten days.

-It’s true; Your baby’s skin is already perfectly smooth, but it is recommended that you apply a suitable baby lotion on a regular basis to keep your skin hydrated, “allowing it to act as a good barrier against infection.”
+It’s true; Your baby’s skin is already perfectly smooth, but it is recommended that you apply a suitable baby lotion regularly to keep your skin hydrated, “allowing it to act as a good barrier against infection.”

-Dry patches are also prone to Cracks, which can make the area vulnerable to bacteria or fungi.
+Dry patches are also prone to Cracks, making the area vulnerable to bacteria or fungi.

-Around two to four weeks of age, it is very common for babies to develop an acne rash on the face, with small pimples covering their cheeks, nose, forehead, and chin.
+Around two to four weeks of age, it is widespread for babies to develop an acne rash on the face, with small pimples covering their cheeks, nose, forehead, and chin.
 They can even spread to the body.

 They are caused by the mother’s hormones still circulating in the baby’s body, so there is nothing you can do to prevent it.

-But don’t panic, this ugly duckling stage is temporary and will resolve in two to six weeks.
-“It can be tempting to choose it or wash it or cream it,” says Dinning, adding that there isn’t much parents can do to speed up the process.
+But don’t panic; this ugly duckling stage is temporary and will resolve in two to six weeks.
+“It can be tempting to choose it or wash it or cream it,” says Dinning, adding that there aren’t many parents can do to speed up the process.

 Just clean your face with lukewarm water at bath time and never pick up pimples that could delay healing.
 However, see your healthcare provider if the rash gets worse over time, as it could be an allergy, eczema, or a symptom of something more serious.

-Not only parents and caregivers should be aware of fontanelles, which are soft spots on a baby’s head where the skull bones have not yet fused together, the skin on the baby’s scalp is also very delicate and can be scratched easily.
+Not only parents and caregivers should be aware of fontanelles, which are soft spots on a baby’s head where the skull bones have not yet fused, but the skin on the baby’s scalp is also very delicate and can be scratched easily.

 Avoid rubbing the scalp too hard while shampooing your baby’s hair, and look at the crib lid, waxy spots that often form on the baby’s head.

 Opinions differ as to why babies develop these spots – it could be another reaction to mom’s hormones or a form of yeast infection.
-But they are very common in babies three months and older.
+But they are ubiquitous in babies three months and older.

-The stitches come off on their own in a few months, parents can help loosen the stains by moistening their baby’s head with water or olive oil, and then gently encouraging the scales to be lifted with a brush or soft cloth.
+The stitches come off in a few months; parents can help loosen the stains by moistening their baby’s head with water or olive oil and gently encouraging the scales to be lifted with a brush or soft cloth.

-Because the scales on the crib top can be itchy in some babies, Dinning advises applying a moisturizing layer of shea butter or coconut oil after a bath.
+Because the scales on the crib top can be itchy in some babies, Dining advises applying a moisturizing layer of shea butter or coconut oil after a bath.